onefrankguy/frankmitchell.org/posts/replacing-google-analytics-with-keen-io.md

       };
     };

-Now that you've got all the information you want to record about visits to your site, you can push that data into Keen IO.
+Now that you've got information about visits to your site, you can push that data into Keen IO.

 ## Getting page views into Keen IO ##

 [Sign up][] for a Keen IO account if you don't already have one.
 It takes two seconds if you've already on [GitHub][].

 Once you're logged in, rename your default project to your site's domain name.
 Keeping separate projects for each of the sites you have lets you track page views for each site separately.
-Then make a note of the project's token.
-That UUID is what lest Keen IO know what site a particular page view came from.
+You'll also want to make a note of the project's token.
+That UUID is what lest Keen IO know which of your sites a particular page view came from.

 Keen IO has [great documentation][] for setting up their JavaScript client.
 The first thing you need is the `Keen` object.
 It provides a temporary